-Hong Kong braces for big crowds at annual rally to mark handover
+Fresh protests erupt as Hong Kong braces for annual rally to mark handover

 The turmoil comes at a delicate time for Beijing, which is grappling with a trade dispute with the United States, a faltering economy and tensions in the South China Sea.

 Lam, in her decision to suspend the bill, said she had heard the people “loud and clear”.
-But she stopped short of activists’ demands to scrap the bill altogether, and rejected calls to step down.
+However, she stopped short of activists’ demands to scrap the bill altogether and rejected calls to step down.

 Activists are also demanding the government drop charges against those arrested during the protests, charge police with what they describe as excessive use of force and stop referring to the demonstrations as a riot, a term that can bring a heavier jail sentence.

-But the embattled city government does have support.
+The embattled city government does have support.

-Thousands of people rallied to back the police on Sunday, in heavy rain and sweltering heat of around 33 Celsius (91.4 Fahrenheit).
+Thousands of people rallied to back the police on Sunday in heavy rain and sweltering heat of around 33 degrees Celsius (91.4 Fahrenheit).

 Some people waved the Chinese national flag.